Smells Like Gen X • Billboard Year-End Songs

 Why it hit

-Because Madonna understood that reinvention doesn’t always have to arrive wearing a spotlight and a megaphone.
+Because Madonna understood that reinvention does not always have to arrive wearing a spotlight and a megaphone.
 “Take a Bow” is soft-focus, restrained, and far more wounded than a lot of her earlier signature hits.
 It leans into sadness instead of provocation, and that choice gave the song its own kind of power.
 The vocal is controlled, the arrangement is rich without being bloated, and the chorus lands like a slow emotional exhale.

 Gen X Rewind